The Board

 • Non-Executive Director, Financial Ombudsman Service

-• Trustee at the Work Development Trust
+• Trustee at the Workforce Development Trust

 Ed Humpherson Director General for Regulation • Vice Chair of Motability, the charity supporting the mobility of disabled people.